hamiltonbrba/VBA-challenge/README.md

 1. Open the VBA Editor:

-Press Alt + F11 in Excel to open the VBA editor.
+  - Press Alt + F11 in Excel to open the VBA editor.

 2. Insert a New Module:
   - Click Insert > Module to create a new module in your workbook.

 3. Copy and Paste the Code:
   - Copy the VBA script code into the new module
-  OR
-  - Run the script from the Module available

 5. Run the Script:
   - Ensure the worksheet you want to run the script on is the active sheet
   - Press F5 in the VBA editor to run the script
+  - **OR** Run the script from the button on the sheet

 ## Credibility